TLX-Protocol/protocol/README.md

 The `Bonding` contract is responsible for distributing TLX tokens to users in exchange for `LeveragedTokens` to be sent to the `PositionEqualizer`.
 The `Bonding` contract will have a self maintained inflation schedule for minting TLX tokens.
-The inflation schedule will be piecewise linear, with a 1 month segments and an infinite duration.
+The inflation schedule will be piecewise linear, with 1 month segments and an infinite duration.
 30% of the allocated token supply will be distributed within the first year.

 The bonding will function as follows: